postalsys/emailengine/.github/contributing.md

-By submitting a Pull Request, you disavow any rights or claims to any changes submitted to the EmailEngine project and assign the copyright of those changes to Andris Reinman.
+By submitting a Pull Request, you disavow any rights or claims to any changes submitted to the EmailEngine project and assign the copyright of those changes to Postal Systems OÜ.

 If you cannot or do not want to reassign those rights (your employment contract for your employer may not allow this), you should not submit a PR.